• Home

 3. Uncertainty within your organization: Failure to file Form 1023 creates uncertainty as to whether a church is in fact tax-exempt.
 Moreover, completing your 1023 in-house is an excellent exercise to help your team really understand IRS requirements, crystallize your mission and purpose, and know where the organization is going.

-4. Without a Determination Letter You Cannot Obtain a Nonprofit U.S.Postal Mailing Permit: With postal mailing rates increasing frequently, the ability to save about 40% on postage—particularly if you intend to communicate with members and/or use direct mail to fundraise—is crucial.
+4. Without a Determination Letter You Cannot Obtain a Nonprofit U.S. Postal Mailing Permit: With postal mailing rates increasing frequently, the ability to save about 40% on postage—particularly if you intend to communicate with members and/or use direct mail to fundraise—is crucial.

 Any nonprofit that spends more than a couple of thousand dollars per year on mail must get a nonprofit mailing permit to avoid wasting precious donors' funds.

-Schedule B: Schools
+Schedule B: Schools - Meeting Educational Standards

 Schedule B asks questions that determine whether your organization meets the IRS' definition of a school and that you have implemented the proper anti-discrimination policies.

-Schedule E: The 27 Month Rule
+Schedule E: The 27 Month Rule - Don't Get Caught Late

 New organizations only have 27 months to submit a Form 1023, 501c3 application with the IRS.
 If filed within that period, tax-exempt status and tax-deductibility date back to the date of the organization's inception.
 However, when a Form 1023 application is filed late, the IRS grants 501c3 status "prospectively"—effective as of the postmark date on the application envelope.
 Careful consideration should be given to potential tax implications for the organization as well as donors.

-The 27-Month Rule is waived for: churches, very small publicly supported orgs, subordinate groups covered by a Group Ruling, and those created pre- October 1969.
+The 27-Month Rule is waived for: churches, very small publicly supported orgs, subordinate groups covered by a Group Ruling, and those created pre-October 1969.

-If more than 27 months have elapsed since founding your organization and there will not be tax liability problems by doing so, we recommend forming a new organization using the same founders, board, mission, etc. The ease of doing so outweighs the risks of having your 501c3 application mired down in the IRS’ bureaucratic process for months or years.
+Here's what we recommend: If more than 27 months have elapsed since founding your organization and there will not be tax liability problems by doing so, we recommend forming a new organization using the same founders, board, mission, etc. The ease of doing so outweighs the risks of having your 501c3 application mired down in the IRS' bureaucratic process for months or years.

-If you’re filing your 501c3 application after the 27 month period—and there are many legitimate reasons to do so—you may need professional guidance.
-Book a FREE consult call with one of our expert concierges here and and save yourself time, headaches, and money in the long run.
+If you're filing your 501c3 application after the 27 month period—and there are many legitimate reasons to do so—you may need professional guidance.
+Book a FREE consult call with one of our expert concierges here and save yourself time, headaches, and money in the long run.

 If your organization offers scholarships, complete Schedule H. If not, or if you are not 100% certain you will do so, do not mention scholarships on your application.
 It will complicate your approval process and invite additional scrutiny.

-If you would like to offer scholarships after you are approved and have some funds in the bank, it is easy to amend your bylaws and statement of purpose with the IRS when you file Form 990.
+Pro tip: If you would like to offer scholarships after you are approved and have some funds in the bank, it is easy to amend your bylaws and statement of purpose with the IRS when you file Form 990.

 Many applications are held up because the preparer simply forgot to include the proper Schedules.
 Even the most capable people can find that, in the flurry of paperwork surrounding their nonprofit launch, something like this can be forgotten.

-Action Steps:
+Your Action Steps: Don't Wing It

 1. Decide what methods and activities your nonprofit will take on, so it becomes obvious which schedules you'll be required to include.
 To help with this, read our blogs on defining your nonprofit mission and purpose and writing your "Narrative of Activities", both of which are also required for IRS Approval on your 501c3 application.

 2. Identify the specific schedule requirements for your type of nonprofit application.
+Understanding the 3 types of 501(c)(3) organizations can help clarify which category your nonprofit falls into.

 We hope this helps!
 And again, we're happy to answer any questions.
 You're welcome to schedule a FREE consult call here to hash out the details.